Cretezy/redux_persist/packages/redux_persist_flutter/README.md

 ```

 It is recommended to load initial state before calling `runApp` to let Flutter
-show the slash screen until we are ready to render.
+show the splash screen until we are ready to render.

 ## Locations